 Now that you’ve backed up everything you need on your current host, let’s head over to Epik’s cPanel.

 Create Database, User & Password

 - On Epik’s cPanel, navigate to MySQL Databases.

-- On Create New Database, choose a new name and click Create Database.
+- On Create New Database, select a new name and click Create Database.

 - Go Back, Create a New User & Password, and click Create User.

-- Go Back and on Add User to Database, choose the newly created credentials, and click Add.
+- Go back and navigate to Add User to Database, select the newly created credentials, and click Add.